-The feeding grounds of the Pacific Ocean are only a short boat ride from the Ports of Astoria, Warrenton, Hammond and Ilwaco.
-And the ride is even shorter in a 40+ mile an hour boat.
+The feeding grounds of the Pacific Ocean are only a short boat ride from the ports of Astoria, Warrenton, Hammond and Ilwaco.
+And the ride is even shorter in a 40+ mile-an-hour hour boat.
 When you’re considering who to fish with for your day on the ocean, this should be a big part of your decision.
-On a decent day, from the launch in Hammond, we can be over the bar and in the Pacific in about 20 minutes.
+On a decent day, from the launch, we can be over the bar and in the Pacific in about 20 minutes.

-I run a 2010, 25′ Willie Raptor with a 2010, 225 HP Mercury Optimax.
-The boat will fish 6 very comfortably and yes, we charge about $50-$60 more than the large charter boats for the ability to get to the fishing grounds quickly and with a small number of fishermen.
-I can assure you that those that endure a day on a “cattle” boat (one of the large charter boats) with 30 of their closest friends trying to find fish in a 15 mph “tug boat”, would have gladly paid the extra $60 bucks as we fly by them in comfort.
-The ocean and even the Columbia River is a big place and we regularly need to make moves that might take us 5 to 15 miles.
-Often times, because of fuel costs and the amount of time that it takes to move a vessel like that, the captains simply don’t make the moves they need to make to put their clients consistently on fish.
+We have a two different options for our ocean trips.
+Our newest option is a 34′ Venture, center-console that fishes up to 5 anglers for most trips.
+I’ll be running this boat for salmon, halibut, bottom fish, lingcod, and tuna.
+This boat is built for speed and comfort.
+It even has a bathroom on board, making it our premium option!
+We’re also running our classic sled option – boats like my 2014, 25′ Willie Raptor, that can fish up to 6 very comfortably.
+Yes, we charge a bit more than the large charter boats for the ability to fish a small number of fishermen and to get to the fishing grounds quickly.
+I can assure you that those that endure a day on a “cattle” boat (one of the large charter boats) with 30 of their closest friends trying to find fish in a 15 mph “tug boat”, would have gladly paid a few extra bucks as we fly by other boats in comfort.
+The ocean, and even the Columbia River, is a big place and we regularly need to make moves that might take us 5 to 20 miles.
+Often times, because of fuel costs and the amount of time that it takes to move a large vessel like that, the captains simply don’t make the moves they need to make to put their clients consistently on fish.

 Just let me know, I’ll be glad to accommodate you in whatever manner you need.

 The Ocean Salmon Season usually runs from July until the middle of August.
-By the middle of August, nearly all of the charter boats prefer to fish the river anyway as most of the fish have moved into the confines of the Columbia.
-For more on the Astoria mid August to September fishery on the Columbia River visit my Astoria Buoy 10 Salmon Fishing page.
+By the middle of August, nearly all of the charter boats prefer to fish Buoy 10 in the river as most of the fish have moved into the confines of the Columbia.
+For more on the Astoria August to September fishery on the Columbia River visit my Astoria Buoy 10 Salmon Fishing page.
 For information on my Sturgeon Charter fishing trips, visit my Astoria Estuary Sturgeon Fishing page.

-For any questions you might have about ocean fishing charters from Astoria, or to simply book a trip, email me, or call 971.401.0521.
+For any questions you might have about ocean fishing charters from Astoria, or to simply book a trip, contact us.